felsenhower/yavl-cpp/README.md

 - Structure definitions in `yavl-cpp` are done via YAML documents.
 - `yavl-cpp` does not perform any kind of serialization.
 - Most of the validation is done either during parsing (by `yaml-cpp`) or in compilation (by `g++`).
-`yavl-compiler` doesn't verify any of the types you specified.
+`yavl-compile` doesn't verify any of the types you specified.
 All types that `yaml-cpp` and the compiler understand, are valid.

 ## Usage